A bucket list can be a tricky beast.

 35. Monaco

-Glamour, gambling, and ostentatious displays of wealth are what you’d normally associate with this tiny principality at the foot of the French Riviera.
-But delve a little further and you’ll find the city cradles a well-preserved historical quarter with steep, narrow lanes winding round the hills that lead you to impressive sights such as the Prince’s Palace (best viewed at night) and the Monaco Cathedral.
-Monte Carlo district’s Port de Fontvieille and Port Hercule are also worth a sight-see.
+Glamour, gambling, and ostentatious displays of wealth are what you'd normally associate with this tiny principality at the foot of the French Riviera.
+But delve a little further and you'll find the city cradles a well-preserved historical quarter with steep, narrow lanes winding round the hills that lead you to impressive sights such as the Prince's Palace (best viewed at night) and the Monaco Cathedral, making it one of the most ideal holiday destinations for your bucket list.
+Monte Carlo district's Port de Fontvieille and Port Hercule are also worth a sight-see.
 While staying and eating in Monaco can be a little expensive, the bus is surprisingly cheap if all the hillside hiking tires you out.

 34. Sri Lanka

 The tired moniker “tear-drop of India” really does this vibrant and dazzling island nation a disservice.
-A rich and joyous culture, sandy beaches brushed by turquoise waters, and a burgeoning eco-tourism industry taking in mountains, forests and ancient monuments should make Sri Lanka one of the coolest countries on your bucket list.
+A rich and joyous culture with world class entertainment, sandy beaches brushed by turquoise waters, and a burgeoning eco-tourism industry taking in mountains, lush rainforests, colourful buildings and ancient monuments should make Sri Lanka one of the coolest countries on your bucket list.

 33. Czech Republic